DSFdsfWxp/savemaster/readme.md

 4. Pick a name for you save.
 Note that different devices with the same save name will use the same cloud save slot (linked to the same cloud save).

 ## protocol
 You can also write a server by yourself.
-Follow this protocol so it can work to this mod.
+Follow this protocol so it will work for this mod.
 ### read
 Function: Read save
 Interface: `/read`